-Yet, similar to those with type 2 diabetes, alcohol use can lower blood sugar levels in people with an empty stomach.
-A decrease of this kind may lead to serious health complications for people with type 1 diabetes, as blood sugar levels can fall even further without the body fighting against such a drop.
+In type 1 diabetes, alcohol can significantly lower blood sugar levels when taken on an empty stomach.
+A decrease of this kind may lead to serious health complications for people with type 1 diabetes.
+Blood sugar levels can fall even further and can cause unconsciousness, coma, or death.

-More studies are needed, though, to assess every factor that affects blood sugar levels.
+More studies are needed to assess every factor that affects blood sugar levels.
 Understanding how alcohol influences people with type 1 diabetes is also needed.

-Those with type 2 diabetes may have many of the same health issues mentioned prior for people with type 1 diabetes.
+People with type 2 diabetes may have many of the same health issues as people with type 1 diabetes.

-Those with type 2 diabetes and alcohol dependence have a higher risk of hypoglycemia.
+In addition, those with type 2 diabetes and alcohol dependence have a higher risk of hypoglycemia.
 This may be due to alcohol's effects on the body.
 It can also be due to the lack of motivation to make recommended lifestyle changes.

 Here are just some examples of health problems that may arise: